 You have a right to a rental while your car is undrivable.
-Most insurance companies have relationships with car rental agencies, and can tell you where to pick up your rental.
-The number of days should not be limited to less than thirty.
-You’re entitled to a rental right up until the day your car is fully repaired.
+Most insurance companies have relationships with car rental agencies and can tell you where to pick up your rental.
+Alternately, you have the right to demand a similar amount of compensation for “loss of use” until you get your car back.

 When your car is damaged, you have a right to have it brought back to the condition it was in before the accident.

-Every car has a value.
+Every car has value.
 That value is set by the Kelly Blue Book, or a company called CCC Information Services.
 Around 80 percent of claims adjusters use CCC’s valuation program to calculate Actual Cash Value.
-This helps the adjuster decide whether the insurance company should total a car, or pay for repairs.
+The book value helps the adjuster decide whether to authorize repairs or consider the vehicle a total loss.

-In the event the estimated repairs exceed your car’s stated value, the insurance company doesn’t have to pay for the repairs.
-Instead, they will write you a check for the stated value of the car.
-This is known as “totaling” your car.
+When the estimated repairs would cost more than the value of your car, the insurance company doesn’t have to pay for the repairs.
+Instead, they will “total” your car and write you a check for the book value.

 How Much is Your Injury Claim Worth?